18F/18f.gsa.gov/_join/open-positions/content-designer-gs14.md

 published: true
 listed: true
 ---

 We're hiring a Content Designer GS-14 to help us build amazing products for our clients.
 This page includes key objectives for the role as well as the official job description.
 The [Duties]({{site.baseurl}}/join/content-designer-gs14/#duties) and [Qualifications]({{site.baseurl}}/join/content-designer-gs14/#qualifications) on this page are specific to the GS-14 level position.
 You can apply at the bottom or learn more about the application process at [Joining 18F](https://18f.gsa.gov/join/#how-to-apply).

-**Please note: Innovation Specialist is the offical government title for this Content Designer position.**
+**Please note: Innovation Specialist is the official government title for this Content Designer position.**

-## Role Summary:
+## Role Summary

 ### Content-designer GS-14